mbari-org/deepsea-ai/docs/config.md

 application = detection
 ```

+## Tracking and detection models with the process command
 The settings below control what models are used for detection and tracking.
 These are the default models that are used when running the ``deepsea-ai process``
 command.
 If you want to use different models, you can override these settings